philips-software/amp-devcontainer/README.md

 #### Running the Acceptance Tests

-Create an .env file with the following contents, this assumes a GitHub account that has rights to create a Codespace on this repository and is configured for time-based one-time password (TOTP) two-factor authentication (2FA).
+Create a .env file in the root of the workspace with the following contents, this assumes a GitHub account that has rights to create a Codespace on this repository and is configured for time-based one-time password (TOTP) two-factor authentication (2FA).

 ```dotenv
 GITHUB_USER=